drrb/puppet-library/README.md

  - proxying a remote forge (or forges)
  - caching proxied forges to disk
  - serving modules from source on disk
+ - serving modules from Git repositories using tags as version numbers!

 ## Installation